sourdough-danish-pastries-recipe

 Tips for Making Homemade Danishes

 • When you begin laminating your dough, be sure your butter block and your dough are the same consistency so they will roll out nicely.
 Your butter should be cold, but bend easily without cracking, and the dough should be chilled.
 If your butter is too cold, it will crack and look like broken ice below your dough.
-If it is too warm, it will meld into the dough and you won’t get crisp layers.
+If it is too warm, it will meld into the dough and you won’t get clean layers.

 • Chill your dough as needed though the laminating process to keep your dough and butter from becoming too soft.
 If your butter gets too cold, leave your wrapped dough on the counter for a few minutes to warm up a bit before you try to roll it out.

-Equipment Needed
+Recommended Equipment

 How to Make Sourdough Danish Pastries